 Sue Eve-Jones, ACC Director, PACC-UK

-Overcoming implementation barrier: which are inherent and which are implementation issues?
+Overcoming implementation barriers: which are inherent and which are temporary issues?

 Promoting clinical engagement

 |11.20||Promoting visibility of and communication in your clinical coding service|